joycedh/TMCI_project/README.md

 - Data visualisation:
   - visualising all our findings in nice figures (Eva, Barbara)
 - Wrapping up the project (Joyce)

+## Final division of tasks
+- Coming up with the project idea and making a project plan (Eva, Joyce, Barbara)
+- Creating matrices of the dataset to which later LR could be applied (Barbara)
+- Binomial regression and feature importance (Joyce)
+- Multinomial regression and feature importance (Barbara)
+- Icuding the sentiment analysis (Joyce)
+- Applying SVD and TfIdf (Joyce)
+- Testing the binomial model on new dataset (Joyce)
+- Filtering words for both binomial and multinomial (Barbara)
+- Updating the documentation in the README (Joyce & Barbara)
+- Writing the weekly updates (Barbara)
+- Writing the report (Eva)
+- Creating Slides for the presentation (Eva)

 ## Documentation
 ##### Datafiles